rotorvideos/developer-docs/source/includes/_trailers.md

 ## Get Trailers

-> To get the trailers for a track use the following:
+> To get the trailers for a track, use the following:

 ```shell
 curl "https://rotorvideos.com/api/partner/v1/tracks/unique-identifier/trailers" \